For your home – FAQ – Efficiency Works

 • Ductless mini splits

-• Air sealing measures
+• Air-sealing measures

 • Attic insulation

-After your scheduled installation, your Efficiency Works service provider will test to ensure that your upgrade meets performance specifications required to receive a rebate.
-These tests may happen during installation or your service provider will schedule a follow-up appointment for testing.
+After your scheduled installation, your Efficiency Works service provider will test to ensure that your upgrade meets the performance specifications required to receive a rebate.
+These tests may happen during installation, or your service provider will schedule a follow-up appointment for testing.
 If the upgrades do not meet the Efficiency Works performance metrics, additional work may be required before a rebate is issued to the customer.

-More questions?
+Additional questions?

 Contact us